medialab/artoo/hacker_news.md

   </a>
 </p>

 In fact, the icon above is just this.
-Just drop it onto your bookmark bar and use it when visiting *Hacker News* and it should download the first three pages' data.
+Just drop it onto your bookmark bar and click it when visiting *Hacker News* and it should download the first three pages' data.

 This is not instantaneous so please wait for the data to be retrieved and downloaded for if you click the bookmark twice, you will logically download the data twice.

 ---

-Curtom bookmarks such as this one can be generated through **artoo**'s grunt task whose documentation can be found [here]({{ site.baseurl }}/grunt).
+Custom bookmarks such as this one can easily be generated through **artoo**'s grunt task whose documentation can be found [here]({{ site.baseurl }}/grunt).

 Finally, a fully explained example of how you would create such a bookmarklet can be found on this [gist](https://gist.github.com/Yomguithereal/5d792d88ad6f1fe7c15d).